Jack Crawford (cricketer): Correspondence and split

 At this point Leveson Gower withdrew his invitation for Crawford to appear at the Scarborough Festival; Leveson Gower also prevented Crawford's selection for the MCC winter tour of South Africa.
 Crawford's father wrote to the Surrey committee in support of his son.
 By the beginning of August 1909, two weeks after the match against the Australians, the Surrey committee severed their connection with Crawford; Leveson Gower felt that he had shown the "deepest ingratitude".
 Wisden reported: "The committee were much incensed and passed a resolution that Crawford be not again asked to play for the county."
 Informed of his expulsion by letter, Crawford replied to the committee a final time: "I fail to see why I should practically be branded as a criminal because, as acting captain, I declined the responsibility of skippering a team which did not include three essential players, an independence which I trust will remain in spite of the awful example made of me to every amateur in the United Kingdom."

-The Surrey committee initially attempted to keep the dispute private, but Crawford sent copies of the letters to the newspapers, explaining in a letter that he wished to end speculation about his absence from the Surrey team.
+The Surrey committee initially attempted to keep the dispute private, but Crawford sent copies of the letters to the newspapers, explaining in a letter that he wished to end speculation about his absence from Surrey.
 Burns notes that this "[generated] a strong response from the public, mainly unsympathetic to the young amateur" in the letters pages of many newspapers.
-Many commentators felt that the argument could have been resolved easily had either side made concessions.
+Many commentators felt that the argument could have been resolved easily had either team made concessions.
 Green comments that the committee probably either expected Crawford to back down, or were happy to sacrifice him to establish their authority.
 Another of the players involved, Rushby, left Surrey at the end of the season to play league cricket, but later returned to the team.
 Crawford's father made a further attempt to end the dispute between Surrey and his son in 1910, asking the committee to reverse their decision.
 Wisden reported that Alverstone declined on the grounds that it would suggest a lack of confidence in the committee, but that if Crawford "came forward in a sportsmanlike way [Alverstone] would be proud to give his personal support to the step proposed.
 This of course meant that an apology was expected."